SanderElias/Samples/projects/se-ng/observable-hooks/README.md

 }
 ```

-All the life-cycle-hooks from Angular are available as `seHookName$`.
+All the life-cycle-hooks from Angular are available as `seHookName`.
 Every hook is an observable, and all of them will be disposed properly on component destroy.